 Mongolia is an ancient land and has a rich and varied history.
 However, the country only offers a hint at the flow of people and the cultures that have preceded modern Mongolia.
 One place to touch base with history is in Mongolia’s Orkhon River Valley which is now a UNESCO World Heritage Site. ⠀

-The Orkhon River Valley is one of Mongolia’s four UNESCO World Heritage Sites.
+The Orkhon River Valley is one of Mongolia’s five UNESCO World Heritage Sites.
 It is listed as a cultural site and represents the evolution of nomadic pastoral traditions in Mongolia and provides a rare slice of tangible Mongolian history.
 This area is rich in history relating to the Hunnu, the Turks and the Mongol Empire as well as the founding of Buddhism in Mongolia, leading to the region being called the cradle of Mongolian civilisation.

 The site encompasses an area of extensive pasture (approximately 121,967 hectares) on both banks of the Orkhon River.
 The region, with its broad, shallow river valley, has provided water and shelter for not only nomadic, pastoral societies but also larger settled administrative and commercial centres.
 The Orkhon Valley was also at the centre of trade traffic across the Asian steppes.